michaelskyba/tunnel/README.md

 ~ $ tunnel back 1 letters
 d
 ~ $ tunnel front 2 letters
-Error: line 2 is not a valid card
+Error: line 2 is not a valid card.
 ~ $ tunnel back 3 letters
-Error: no line 3 in deck
+Error: no line 3 in deck.
 ```
 The syntax here is ``tunnel <front|back> <card line number> <deck filename>``.
 ``front`` will print the first tab-separated value in the card, which is the front